 Recommended Online Mentors and Newsletters

-Anthony Pompliano – Join his amazing newsletter (small premium fee, totally worth it) to get a daily newsletter summing up the latest in Bitcoin and all around it.
-Definitely worth subscribing, valuable content summarized beautifully.
+Anthony Pompliano - Join his amazing newsletter (small premium fee, totally worth it) to get a daily newsletter summing up the latest in Bitcoin and all around it.
+Worth subscribing, to as valuable content that is summarized beautifully.

 Recommended Blogs in Hebrew

-BTCMinute – A blog by with a lot of information, videos and content around Bitcoin.
+BTCMinute - A blog with a lot of information, videos, and content around Bitcoin.